-A Peer Support Programme (the “PSP”) is defined as a system whereby a pilot needing help can get support with mental wellbeing or life stress issues from a dedicated and trained colleague (peer) in a confidential manner; the system is also accessible to family, colleagues or friends of a pilot who have serious concerns about his/her mental wellbeing and fitness to fly.
+A Peer Support Programme (the “PSP”) is defined as a system whereby a pilot, a student learning to become a pilot or flight instructor needing help can get support with mental wellbeing or life stress issues from a dedicated and trained colleague (peer) in a confidential manner.
+The system is also accessible to family, colleagues or friends of a pilot who have serious concerns about his/her mental wellbeing and fitness to fly.

-Peer (the “Peer”) is a pilot who is a part of PSP, supports his fellow pilots, does not hold managerial position in the airline, and is trained in basic listening and counselling skills.
+Peer (the “Peer”) is a pilot who is a part of PSP, supports his fellow pilots, students learning to become pilots or flight instructors, does not hold managerial position in the airline or aviation academy, and is trained in basic listening and counselling skills.